Why am I always tired

 • Muscle fatigue is a result of lactic acid formation.
 Usually, within a few minutes, the pain will go away.

-2. Aerobic fatigue - (Heart & Lungs) Fatigue results from physical exertion, sports activities, climbing stairs, carrying loads, etc. Its manifestation is often associated with high heart rate, rapid breathing, muscle aches, and sweating.
+2. Aerobic fatigue - (Heart and Lungs) Fatigue results from physical exertion, sports activities, climbing stairs, carrying loads, etc. Its manifestation is often associated with high heart rate, rapid breathing, muscle aches, and sweating.

 3. Metabolic fatigue - (Liver and Kidney) Most often due to a heavy meal or chronic inflammatory diseases.
 The manifestation of metabolic fatigue is a desire to take a nap.